OswinLosper/oswin-losper-blog/content/pages/blog/benefits-of-automation-testing.md

 excerpt: >-
   Web applications today are getting more complex on a day to day basis.
-  Stakeholders and clients have much bigger expectations of what web applications need to do these days.seems the new normal.
+  Stakeholders and clients have much bigger expectations of what web applications need to do these days.
 featuredImage:
   type: ImageBlock
   url: /images/benefits-2-NEW.jpg